 Creating a digital mental wellbeing service for Londoners

 Almost a third of Londoners report low levels of happiness.
 Half describe themselves as anxious but very few are seeking or receiving any help for their condition.
 All this has a negative impact on quality of life and economic productivity.
-Livework designed a new online service to help these hard to reach people.
+Livework designed a new online service to help these hard-to-reach people.

-Challenge: Design a service to provide inclusive, immediate help, at scale.
+Design a service to provide inclusive, immediate help, at scale.

 Public Health England’s mission is to protect and improve the nation’s health and wellbeing and reduce health inequalities.
 They do this by providing government, the NHS, industry and the public with advice, advocacy and support via commissioning and delivering services.
 They came to Livework to design a way of enabling people to access help whenever they need it.